 Latest from CASCW

-The Center for Advanced Studies in Child Welfare (CASCW) was established in 1992 with federal Title IV-E funding and a grant from the Bush Foundation.
-The Center brings the University of Minnesota together with county, tribal, state and community social services in a partnership dedicated to improving the lives of children and families involved with public child welfare.
-Substantial funding for the Center continues to come from federal Title IV-E funds and support from the University of Minnesota, the College of Education and Human Development and the School of Social Work.
+CASCW was established in 1992 with federal Title IV-E funding and a grant from the Bush Foundation.
+Substantial funding for CASCW continues to come from federal Title IV-E funds, awarded by the Minnesota Department of Human Services, as well as support from the University of Minnesota, the College of Education and Human Development, and the School of Social Work.

 CASCW fulfills its mission by focusing its efforts around three primary areas: Professional Education, Outreach, and Research & Evaluation.